FlorentCLMichel/learning_data_science/README.md

 In Earnings_college_major.ipynb, I study the median earnings and employment rates of college graduates in the USA (work in progress).

 In Employees_Exit_Survey.ipynb, I study the reason for resignation of employees from two departments of the Queensland government.

+The folder Python contains Python codes not directly related to a particular Data Analysis project.